Physics Modules

 Dust

 The <dust> input block adds a dust fluid to the simulation.
 Dust in artemis is modeled as a pressure-less fluid.
-As such, it an EOS is not required.
+As such, an EOS is not required.
 Just as with gas fluids, dust fluids require specification of the number of species, Riemann solver, and reconstruction scheme.
 An example dust input block reads:

 <dust>